 - Stay in your freshly cleaned and disinfected home.

 There aren’t a lot of things we need to do, but the things we need to do, we need to do consistently and often.
-Just staying home and washing your hands will benefit yourself and your family.
+Just staying home and washing your hands will benefit you and your family.

 If there is one good thing about the coronavirus, it is that you can kill it easily if you disturb its outer coating.
-Do this by cleaning and disinfecting the high-touch areas of your home.
+Do this by cleaning and disinfecting or sanitizing the high-touch areas of your home.

-If you have to go out to the grocery store and there are still no household cleaning products on the shelves, don’t worry the everyday household products – hydrogen peroxide and rubbing alcohol will clean and disinfect your home against the coronavirus.
+If you have to go out to the grocery store and there are still no household cleaning products on the shelves, don’t worry the everyday household products – hydrogen peroxide and rubbing alcohol will clean and disinfect or sanitize your home against the coronavirus.